jaekwonpark/dotnet-console-app/README.md

 - ClassLibraryWrapper - another simple library that depenends on ClassLibrary.
 DotNetConsoleApp depends on this.

 ## Steps to build and run
-- Follow this link to install prerequisites.
+- Follow this link(https://www.microsoft.com/net/core#windowsvs2015) to install prerequisites.
 Verify that you 'dotnet' command is available.
 - Clone this and go to dotnet-console-app directory
 - Run 'dotnet restore'.
 This will install dependent libraries and creates lock files.
 For example, project.lock.json
 - Go to src/DotNetConsoleApp directory and run 'dotnet build', which will build the all .dll files from each project and place them to DotNetConsoleApp/bin/Debug/netcoreapp1.0/
 - To run the application, Go to src/DotNetConsoleApp/bin/Debug/netcoreapp1.0/ then run 'dotnet DotNetConsoleApp.dll'.
 You should see some trivial add output.

+You may also use Rider by loading DotNetConsoleApp.sln at the top level of this directory.